 In this short video, parents talk about how support from extended family and relatives has helped them raise and care for their children with autism spectrum disorder (ASD).
 Family support can reduce the burden on you, and extended family members can give your child with ASD child extra love and nurturing.

 There are many things you can do to help your family and friends

 learn more about ASD and how it might affect their relationships with

 your child.
 Read more in our article on family, friends and your child’s ASD

 When times are tough, you can improve your family relationships by shifting the focus to your family’s strengths.
 This is instead of focusing on the negatives of family life with a child with autism spectrum disorder (ASD).

 Here are some ideas for identifying and promoting your family strengths:

 Think about your family’s interests and the things you do that are fun for everyone.
 Identify as many as possible and write them down.
-It can be useful to have a few activities on the list that don’t take up much time.
-This will ensure that you can still do something together as a family, even if you’re pressed for time.
-Try to do one thing from your list together every week.
+It can be useful to have a few activities on your list that don’t take up much time.
+This means you can still do something together as a family, even if you’re pressed for time.
+Try to do one thing from your list every week.
 It might be as simple as a trip to the park or enjoying a meal together.

 - Get everyone in the family to write down one good thing about every other person in the family – for example, a skill or an interest.
 Include your child with ASD.
 Do this each night for a week.
 At the end of the week, share your ideas.